-The term Cloud Computing may sound familiar in this digital age, but if you’re new to this, not everyone fully grasps its essentials and characteristics.
-With the Internet revolutionizing most of our daily lives, it has been a driving force towards various technologies that have been developed, including cloud computing.
+The term Cloud Computing may sound familiar in this digital age, not everyone fully grasps its essentials and characteristics.
+With the Internet revolutionizing most of our daily lives, it has been a driving force towards various technologies.
+That various have been developed, including cloud computing.

 To start off with, what exactly is the cloud?